SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  28: Performance by store

-### Step  27: Now you’d like to turn your attention to the performance by store (type).
+Now you’d like to turn your attention to the performance by store (type).

 1. Type `show me sales ytd by store as a pie chart`